Last Updated on by

 It seems that this would be the perfect robot vacuum for people who like a clean home but hates getting their hands dirty emptying out dustbins.
 There are some complaints, however.

 For one, the package only includes two paper bags that you can use for the trash receptacle in the CleanBase.
-After that, you would need to spend $15 for a pack of three replacement bags.
-That means that in a year, you would be paying an estimate of $60 for the bag alone.
+After that, you would need to spend for a pack of three replacement bags.
+That means that in a year, you would be paying an amount for the bag alone.
 It would have been easier on the budget, and even environmentally friendlier if iRobot offered a reusable bag for this purpose.

 The Roomba i7+ could be a nightmare for people who are concerned with security and privacy.

 Imagine a device that keeps a floor plan of your entire house stored somewhere that is also connected to the Internet.
 One hacker might be able to hack into your Roomba i7+, download the floorplans and plan how to rob your house later on.
 Plus, the i7+ uploads these maps to iRobot’s servers on the cloud.